MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/faq.md

 ### Can we call a third-party API directly from the Virtual Agent action, without going through a flow?

 This capability is not currently available directly from the Virtual Agent experience, but you can call any third-party API by wrapping the call in a Flow.
-If this feature is critical to your business, please request this in our Ideas Board.
+If this feature is critical to your business, please [submit your ideas and feedback in our Idea forum](https://go.microsoft.com/fwlink/?linkid=2064961).

 ### How do I work with my data in Microsoft Flow?